juspay/cachix-push/README.md

 # cachix-push

-A flake app that can push all buildable flake outputs (determined via [devour-flake](https://github.com/srid/devour-flake)) to cachix.
+A flake-parts module to push flake outputs to cachix and then pin them.

 ## Usage